Search This Blog

 Craig Heron’s article, The Boys and Their Booze: Masculinities and Public Drinking in Working-Class Hamilton, 1880-1946 explains how in Ontario, “alcohol became the lubricant between wage labor and leisure.”
 The insights provided by Burr and Heron support the argument that George Sleeman was a visionary and opportunist, who assumed a paternalistic role as Mayor of Guelph and one of the town’s business elites.
 George Sleeman’s letters to his father prior to his political career in Guelph speak of his men being obedient and always doing as they are told, and reveal a paternalistic and authoritative personality.
 However, his popularity as a public servant, and moves such as proclaiming a public holiday during the heated labor disputes of the 1870’s and 1880’s reveal a sense of vision and a humanistic approach to maintaining his elite position in Guelph.
 If one accepts Heron’s argument that at this time alcohol was the “lubricant between wage labor and leisure”, Sleeman’s move is extremely logical from both entrepreneurial and political standpoints.
 As a Brewer, granting Guelphite’s, more leisure time in the form of Dominion day, can be viewed as a logical business move given the likelihood that many working-class Guelphites would chose to celebrate the public holiday while consuming Sleeman Beer.
 Especially when one considers that Sleeman himself referred to Guelphites as a “good lot of customers”, and the Conservative observation present within political debate at the time that working class Ontarians spent much of their leisure time “at the tavern and billiard hall.”As a politician, granting a public holiday during a debate where tory representatives advocated for maintaining the 10 hour status-quo, and sought to squash movements toward more humanistic labor reform is a very ‘liberal’ move, and would obviously inspire respect among the laboring class in Guelph for the Brewer/ Politician.
 Following his retirement from Municipal politics, George Sleeman did not stop acting in ways that can be represented as both serving his own economic interests, as well as the community in which he thrived.
 In 1894, Sleeman funded the establishment of a streetcar system to transport laborers across Guelph more efficiently as his Brewery was located on Guelph’s West end, and most employees lived in “St. Patrick’s Ward” well across town.

-This analysis of George Sleeman’s role as a public servant as well as Brewing entrepreneur in Guelph Ontario during the 19th Century lends support to Harold Koch’s creed that George possessed “a mind that seemed to always be reaching out ahead to give some improvement to the structure and growth of his community.”An analysis of the correspondence between George and his father in 1869 provides the insight that although he possessed a popular political swagger and acted in the interest of his community, his interest in acquiring personal wealth and seizing the opportunities available in that community in order to do so should not be ignored.
+th Century lends support to Harold Koch’s creed that George possessed “a mind that seemed to always be reaching out ahead to give some improvement to the structure and growth of his community.”An analysis of the correspondence between George and his father in 1869 provides the insight that although he possessed a popular political swagger and acted in the interest of his community, his interest in acquiring personal wealth and seizing the opportunities available in that community in order to do so should not be ignored.
 George Sleeman can be considered alongside John Labatt and John Molson as Ontario Elitist’s who capitalized on the brewery friendly agricultural and social environment that existed in Canada during the 19th Century.
 However, as the next part of my essay will explain, this environment would change rapidly following World War I, as social degradation observed by many Canadians turned the temperance movement which had been ‘brewing’ during the late 1800’s, into a period of prohibition which was officially declared in Ontario in 1916.

 Prohibition in Ontario and Its Effects on the Sleeman Brewery